epot/play-silhouette-angular-typescript.g8/README.md

 ## Documentation

-Consulate the [Silhouette documentation](http://silhouette.mohiva.com/docs) for more information.
+Consult the [Silhouette documentation](http://silhouette.mohiva.com/docs) for more information.
 If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [mailing list](https://groups.google.com/forum/#!forum/play-silhouette) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/playframework).

 More to come soon.